virtualdojo/virtualdojo-rooms/README.md

 <a href="https://www.tes.com"><img src="https://www.tes.com/logo.svg?variation=black" height="50px" /></a>

-Thanks Tes for giving me the time to work and release it as an open source project.
+Some of the contributors are Tes employees.
+Thanks Tes for giving time to develop and release this tool as an open source project.